silenTKnight-sudo506/phishing-detector/README.md

 ### 📱 Responsive Design

-The frontend is designed to remain usable across desktop and smaller screens.
+The interface is designed to remain usable across desktop and smaller screens.

 ---